sbv29/healbarsclassic-cell/README.md

 <div align="center">

-**HealBarsClassic-Cell is a fork of the abandoned HealBarsClassic that provides better Heal Prediction for Cell using LibHealComm.**
+**HealBarsClassic-Cell is a fork of the abandoned HealBarsClassic that provides better Heal Prediction for Cell using LibHealComm in Classic WoW.**

 </div>